GussyFinkNottle/amen-calculator/README.md

 # amen-calculator #
-A program to perform and display calculations with arithmetical combinators, based on arithmetic the arithmetic (addition, multiplication, exponentiation and nought) of Church numerals.
+A program to perform and display calculations with arithmetical combinators, based on the arithmetic (addition, multiplication, exponentiation and nought) of Church numerals.

 You might also use the program to do your shopping, though it lacks